link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 ```

 A loan is issued even though the final balance (`400`) no longer meets the eligibility criteria.
-Since the transactions do not compete for updates on the same row,
+Since the transactions do not compete for updates on the **same row**,
 **Repeatable Read** alone can't prevent this anomaly.

-#### 3. Serializable Isolation Level
+#### Serializable Isolation Level

 The **Serializable Isolation Level** is the highest isolation level.
-It guarantees that transactions produce the same result as if they were executed one after another, sequentially.
+It guarantees that transactions produce the same result as if they were executed one after another sequentially.

 There are two strategies to implement serializable isolation: **Optimistic** and **Pessimistic**.